-Any expenses paid through the Dependent Care Flexible Spending Account reduce the amount available under the federal child and dependent care tax credit.
-To learn whether the Dependent Care Flexible Spending Account or the tax credit will be most beneficial to you, talk with your tax adviser.
+Note: Expenses paid through the Dependent Care FSA reduce the amount available under the federal child and dependent care tax credit.
+Talk with your tax adviser to learn whether the Dependent Care FSA or the tax credit will be best for you.